ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 ```

 The `Cache-Control` and `Vary` headers look correct.
 The request is handled by a custom controller and the `Surrogate-Key` only contains the default `ez-all` value.
-This is not a problem as long as the controller
+This isn't a problem as long as the controller
 does not return values from any Content in the [[= product_name =]] Repository.
 If it does, the controller should also add
 the corresponding IDs to such objects in that header.